cubedevinc/cube_style_guide/readme.md

 * Default to YAML for data modeling.
 Use JS data modeling when you need to have dynamic data models.
 * Use snake case, even with JS data models.
-* Cubes must remain private, set `shown: false` for all cubes.
+* Cubes must remain private, set `public: false` for all cubes.
 Only views can be exposed to visualization tools.

 ## Structure of our Cube project